Continuing Education Activity

 High EPO Levels

-Cellular hypoxia can occur due to any cause triggers the release of erythropoietin from the renal peritubular lining capillary cells.
+Cellular hypoxia can occur due to any cause that triggers the release of erythropoietin from the renal peritubular lining capillary cells.
 A small amount of EPO is produced by the liver as well.
 EPO, in turn, acts on erythroid progenitor cells and stimulates erythropoiesis.

 Low EPO Levels